tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

   https://github.com/tkeskita/snappyLayerTests/blob/main/test_result_analysis.md
   for some variation test results).
 This means that the combination of the 50+ parameter values plays a major role for the result.
-Not just any combination taken from tutorials results in a "good" mesh (also, you define what is good).
+Not just any settings taken from OpenFOAM tutorials results in a mesh which works for all solvers and settings.
-* **A small change in the value of some setting can make a large and apparently random difference to the results**.
-The level of this chaotic "noise" depends on the measured quantity, and the combination of all settings and geometry.
 * **OpenFOAM fork and version of SnappyHexMesh can play a major role** for the results.
 The current default fork is *openfoam.com*, due to it's improved snapping and layer addition features.